vivalareda/etsmtl-log680-oxygencs-eq7/README.md

 - TOKEN: The token for authenticating requests.
 - T_MAX: The maximum allowed temperature.
 - T_MIN: The minimum allowed temperature.
-- DATABASE: The database connection details.
+- DATABASE_URL: The database connection URL.

 ## Running the Program